Anikhe00/requirement-analysis/README.md

 ---

 ## Key Activities in Requirement Analysis
-### Requirement Gathering
-- This is the initial step where raw information is collected from stakeholders about what they need in the system.
-- It involves identifying all relevant stakeholders (e.g., clients, end-users, managers) and understanding their expectations.
-- Techniques used include surveys, interviews, reviewing existing documents, studying current systems, and observing end-users in their working environment to understand their needs.
-- The goal is to compile a comprehensive list of desired features, constraints, and objectives.

-### Requirement Elicitation
+- **Requirement Gathering:** This is the initial step in the requirement analysis process, where raw information is collected from stakeholders about what they expect from the system.
+At this stage, it is important to identify all relevant stakeholders such as clients, end-users, managers, and domain experts in order to understand their expectations.
+Different techniques are used to gather this information, including surveys, interviews, reviewing existing documents, studying current systems, and even observing end-users in their working environment.
+The purpose of this activity is to compile a comprehensive list of desired features, constraints, and objectives that will shape the direction of the project.

-- Elicitation goes beyond just collecting requirements; it focuses on drawing out detailed needs from stakeholders.
-- Since users may not always know how to articulate their needs, elicitation uses techniques like workshops, brainstorming, prototyping, focus groups, use case analysis, and observation.
-- The goal is to uncover hidden, implicit, and critical requirements that may not be obvious during basic gathering.
+- **Requirement Elicitation:** It goes beyond simply gathering information; it focuses on drawing out detailed and precise needs from stakeholders.
+Since users may not always be able to articulate their requirements clearly, elicitation relies on structured techniques such as workshops, brainstorming sessions, prototyping, focus groups, use case analysis, and observation.
+The aim here is to uncover hidden, implicit, and critical requirements that might not surface during the basic gathering process.
+This ensures that the development team gains a deeper understanding of what users actually need rather than just what they initially state.

-### Requirement Documentation
-- All gathered and elicited requirements are recorded in a structured format, usually in a Software Requirements Specification (SRS) document.
-- It involves creating a detailed document that lists all functional and non-functional requirements.
-- It also involves creating user stories and use cases.
-- The goal is to create a single source of truth that guides design, development, and testing.

-### Requirement Analysis and Modelling
-- This step focuses on examining and refining requirements to ensure they are feasible, complete, and logically structured.
-- It often involves classifying requirements (functional, non-functional, domain-specific), checking for conflicts, and prioritising features.
-- It also involves carrying out feasibility analysis in terms of technical, financial, and time constraints.
-- Modelling techniques like use case diagrams, entity-relationship diagrams, process flows, and prototypes are used to visually represent the system.
-- The goal is to transform raw requirements into a structured and analyzable format for better understanding and decision-making.

-### Requirement Validation
+- **Requirement Documentation:** Once requirements have been gathered and elicited, they must be recorded in a structured format to serve as a reference point throughout the development process.
+This is usually done through a Software Requirements Specification (SRS) document, which lists both functional and non-functional requirements in detail.
+In addition, user stories and use cases are often created to capture system interactions and user expectations.
+Proper documentation ensures clarity, consistency, and eliminates ambiguity, thereby creating a single source of truth that guides the design, development, and testing of the software system.

+- **Requirement Analysis and Modelling:** After documentation, the requirements need to be examined and refined to ensure they are feasible, complete, and logically structured.
+This involves classifying requirements such as functional, non-functional, and domain-specific, while also checking for conflicts and prioritising features.
+A feasibility analysis is also conducted at this stage to evaluate technical, financial, and time-related constraints.
+To aid understanding, modelling techniques such as use case diagrams, entity-relationship diagrams, process flows, and prototypes are often employed.
+The goal of this step is to transform raw requirements into a structured and analyzable format that supports clear decision-making and system design.

-- After analysis and documentation, requirements must be verified to ensure they accurately reflect stakeholder needs and are technically feasible.
-- Techniques include walkthroughs, reviews, prototyping, and stakeholder sign-off.
-- Validation checks requirements for accuracy, completeness, consistency, and testability.
-- The goal is to confirm that the requirements are correct, agreed upon, and ready to serve as the foundation for design and development.
+- **Requirement Validation:** The final activity in requirement analysis is validation, which ensures that the requirements accurately reflect stakeholder needs and are practically achievable.
+Validation involves techniques such as walkthroughs, peer reviews, prototyping, and obtaining formal sign-offs from stakeholders.
+This process checks the requirements for accuracy, completeness, consistency, and testability.
+The ultimate goal is to confirm that the requirements are correct, realistic, and agreed upon, making them ready to serve as the foundation for system design and development.